top of page

 River recreation, kayak in the foreground with people paddling further out on the water.

 It is important for the public and municipalities to submit comments to make sure that local concerns and desires are voiced during the relicensing process and are responded to as part of the new license.
 The Federal Energy Regulatory Commission (FERC) is interested in maintaining these energy facilities and they are in constant communication with the companies in the course of their relationship as regulators.
-FERC needs to hear from the public in order to understand and balance local ecological and public access concerns with power production.
+FERC needs to hear from the public in order to understand and balance local ecological and public access concerns with power production

 To submit comments on a particular dam or hydro project you first need to know the Federal Energy Regulatory Commission (FERC) project number.
 There are many hydroelectric projects in the watershed.
 Click on the project in the map below to get more details.
 Comments can be in response to a particular filing or can be a complaint about project operations, safety, or recreation issues in the project areas.
 You can see comment examples and a way to see all submitted comments here.